 Generator Covers and Tents: What’s Safe, What’s Dangerous, and Why

 When storms cause outages, protecting your generator from rain or snow is important.
-However, weather protection must never compromise ventilation, airflow, or safe placement distance from the home.
+However, weather protection must never compromise ventilation, airflow, exhaust direction, or safe placement distance from the home.
 The goal is to keep the generator dry from above while keeping it open to air on all sides.

 Why Covering a Running Generator Is Risky